Marek Hamšík: IFK Göteborg

 On 8 March 2021, he signed as a free agent with Swedish club IFK Göteborg.
 After breaking the contract with his then club Dalian Professional, he sought his way back to Europe to get playtime before UEFA Euro 2020.
 He then turned to Allsvenskan, where the transfer window still was open, and signed for Göteborg until 30 August 2021.
 He made his debut for Göteborg on 19 April in a league game against AIK, replacing Simon Thern in the 73rd minute of a 2–0 win.
-He scored his first and only goal for the club on 17 May in a 2–2 draw with IK Sirius from a spectacular half-volley shot, which also won goal of the season in Allsvenskan.
+He scored his first and only goal for the club on 17 May in a 2–2 draw with IK Sirius, which he described as one of his best ever.

 Trabzonspor

 On 8 June 2021, it was announced he will join Turkish club Trabzonspor on a two-year contract, effective from 1 July.
 Hamšík scored on his Süper Lig debut for the club, a 5–1 win over Yeni Malatyaspor on 16 August.
+The 2021–22 Süper Lig finished with Trabzonspor as champions, with Hamšík winning a championship for the first time in his career.
+He was subsequently named the Süper Lig Foreign Player of the Year for the 2021–22 season.

+At the start of the 2022–23 season, Hamšík won his second trophy with Trabzonspor; on 30 July 2022 he was part of the side which defeated Sivasspor 4–0 in the 2022 Turkish Super Cup.
 On 1 June 2023, Hamšík announced that he would retire from football at the end of the season.
 He bade farewell to his club fans in the 37th round of the Turkish league.